hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-diagnosticresult-intro.md

    - body site information is to be handled as a separate resource (e.g. to identify and track separately) instead of an inline coded element in `Observation.bodySite`.
 - See the [AU Base Pathology Result](StructureDefinition-au-pathologyresult.html) profile for guidance on representing the result of a pathology test.
 - See the [AU Base Diagnostic Imaging Result](StructureDefinition-au-imagingresult.html) profile for guidance on representing the result of a radiology examination or an imaging intensive diagnostic investigation.
-- See each Identifier profile page for guidance related to that identifier type.